Are you an elder abuse victim who has been further victimized by a California law enforcement agency or district attorney?

 You are just one of many victims of California law enforcement agencies’ failure to prosecute criminal elder abuse, especially in wealthy, politically connected nursing homes

-- You are one of a growing network of informed citizens, elder advocates, government whistleblowers, demoralized law enforcement officers, and nursing home insiders throughout the United States who are committed to publicly exposing and reforming what the April 2010 report Victimized Twice: Abuse of Nursing Home Residents, No Criminal Accountability for Perpetrators (PDF, 634 KB, opens new window) by Disability Rights California (DRC) revealed.
-According to Victimized Twice by DRC, which is the protection and advocacy agency for the State of California, California government’s elder abuse response and criminal justice system is a failed and biased system in which there is no criminal accountability for perpetrators of elder abuse in nursing homes.
+- You are one of a growing network of informed citizens, elder advocates, government whistleblowers, demoralized law enforcement officers, and nursing home insiders throughout the United States who are committed to publicly exposing and reforming what the April 2010 report Victimized Twice: Abuse of Nursing Home Residents, No Criminal Accountability for Perpetrators, by Disability Rights California (DRC), revealed.
+According to Victimized Twice, which is the protection and advocacy agency for the State of California, California government’s elder abuse response and criminal justice system is a failed and biased system in which there is no criminal accountability for perpetrators of elder abuse in nursing homes.

-- The March 16, 2012 “Nurses Face Felony Charges in Death of Cameron Park Man’s Wife” by Marjie Lundstrom in The Sacramento Bee chronicled “the four-year quest of [Johnnie Esco’s 81-year-old widower] Don Esco to find justice for his late wife” during which he “made hundreds of phone calls and personal visits to local, state and federal authorities to get someone held accountable.”
+- The Sacramento Bee‘s March 16, 2012 “Nurses Face Felony Charges in Death of Cameron Park Man’s Wife,” by Marjie Lundstrom, chronicled “the four-year quest of Don Esco [Johnnie Esco’s 81-year-old widower] to find justice for his late wife,” during which he “made hundreds of phone calls and personal visits to local, state and federal authorities to get someone held accountable.”

 Elder Abuse Exposed.com compiles and publicly exposes your stories and evidence of California law enforcement agencies’ refusal to prosecute criminal elder abuse in wealthy, politically connected nursing homes

-- Elder Abuse Exposed.com and our growing network of like-minded victims of misconduct by California law enforcement agencies also publicly expose how these agencies try to whitewash your report or sweep it under the rug.
+- Elder Abuse Exposed.com and our growing network of like-minded victims of misconduct by California law enforcement agencies also publicly expose how these agencies try to whitewash your reports or sweep them under the rug.

 What you can do